Supercolony-net/typechain-polkadot/docs/about.md

 ## Packages of Typechain-Polkadot

-Typechain Polkadot have 4 main packages:
+Typechain Polkadot has 4 main packages:
 - `typechain-polkadot` - main package, which contains all logic for generating interfaces for contracts
 - `typechain-polkadot-parser` - package for parsing types of contracts received from metadata
 - `typechain-compiler` - package that allows you to run typechain easily on the big projects, it automatically compiles all contracts and generates typechain-code for them.